jambo6/neuralRDEs/README.md

 -----

-## The Code
+## Paper
 This repository contains all the code for reproducing the experiments from the <a href="">Neural CDEs for Long Time-Series via the Log-ODE Method</a> paper.

+## Code
 Code for constructing the logsignature NCDEs is in the `ncdes/` folder and can be adapted to run your own models.

+## Library
-However, we recommended you check out the <a href="https://github.com/patrick-kidger/torchcde">torchcde</a> project which is a well maintained library for doing all things NCDE related which includes a log-ODE method implementation.
+We recommended checking out the <a href="https://github.com/patrick-kidger/torchcde">torchcde</a> project, which is a well maintained library for doing all things NCDE related, and now includes a log-ODE implementation.

 -----